dshirbh1/UDP-Based-WebServer-and-ProxyServer/README.md

 3. Request a proxyserver's IP address and port using URL "http://Proxy_IP:Proxy_Port/File_Name".
 4. Client should receive a response and file content which is present in Web server, a print lines on proxyserver stating proxy-forward to server and then to client, a print line on web server stating the timestamp and response code sent to a proxy server.
 5. Same thing will happen for the 2nd request onwards.
+6. Ctl+C will stop the webserver and proxy servers with properly closing the threads.

 Part 2:
 1. Change the IP address and port number as per availability in webserver.py and proxyserver1.py